-Here we have to link FCFF value starting from forecasted year.
-Hence it is called as explicit forecast.
+Here we have to link FCFF value starting from the forecasted year.
+Hence it is called an explicit forecast.

 Step 4: Discount FCFF

-In the following step we are calculating the Present value of explicit forecast period by using the Excel function XNPV.
+In the following step, we are calculating the Present value of an explicit forecast period by using the Excel function XNPV.

 XNPV(rate, values, dates)